Nicky Campbell

-Nicholas Andrew Argyll Campbell OBE (born Nicholas Lackey, 10 April 1961) is a Scottish broadcaster and journalist.
+Nicholas Andrew Argyll Campbell OBE (born Nicholas Lackey; 10 April 1961) is a Scottish broadcaster and journalist.
 He has worked in television and radio since 1981 and as a network presenter with BBC Radio since 1987.

 Early life

+Campbell was born in Portobello, Edinburgh, on 10 April 1961, and was taken for adoption at just a few days old.
+His biological parents were both Irish.
+His unmarried mother, Stella Lackey, originally from Longford, was an Irish Protestant matron at a Dublin hospital.
+She was single when Campbell was conceived during a secretive affair.
+She travelled from Ireland to Edinburgh, where she gave birth to her son.
+His biological father, Eugene Hughes, was a Catholic policeman, 14 years Stella's junior, and was an Irish Republican from Belfast.
+Eighteen months before Nicky was born, Stella gave birth to his half-sister, Esther, also taken for adoption.
-Campbell was born in Portobello, Edinburgh in April 1961 and was taken for adoption at just a few days old.
-His adoptive mother was a psychiatric social worker and his adoptive father a publisher of maps.
-He was educated at the Edinburgh Academy, an independent school.
-In July 2022, he disclosed that he witnessed and experienced sexual and violent physical abuse there, which had a "profound effect on [his] life".

-He studied history at the University of Aberdeen and graduated with a 2:1 degree.
+His adoptive mother, Sheila, was a psychiatric social worker, and his adoptive father, Frank, a publisher of maps.

+Campbell grew up in Newington, Edinburgh, and was educated at the Edinburgh Academy, an independent school.
+In July 2022 he disclosed that he witnessed and experienced sexual and violent physical abuse there, which had a "profound effect on [his] life".
+He studied History at the University of Aberdeen and graduated with a 2:1 degree.